SpatialTCR

 Role: Co-first author, Lead computational developer

-Institution: Prof. Wanlu Liu Lab, ZJU-UoE Institute, Zhejiang University
+Institution: ZJU-UoE Institute, Zhejiang University

 Duration: January 2025 – Present